Diet and lifestyle changes, such as eating whole foods and avoiding late-night meals, can have a positive impact on your gut health.

 Practices such as mindful eating, stress reduction and exercise can also be beneficial.

-Finally, ditching bad habits that may affect your digestion — such as smoking, drinking too much alcohol and late-night eating — may help relieve symptoms as well.
+Finally, changing habits that may affect your digestion — such as smoking, drinking alcohol, and late-night eating — may help relieve symptoms as well.